-Some breakfast cereals and fat spreads have vitamin D added to them.
+Some breakfast cereals, yoghurts or margarines have vitamin D added to them.
 You can check the labels to find out.

-During the winter months, when sunlight levels are low, it is difficult to get enough vitamin D from food alone.
-Because of this, it is recommended that people take a daily supplement containing 10mcg (800 IU) of vitamin D.
+During the autumn and winter when sunlight levels are low, it is difficult to get enough vitamin D. Guidelines suggest that people take a daily supplement of 10mcg (800 IU) of vitamin D.

-People who are more likely to have low levels of vitamin D are advised to take a vitamin D supplement all year round.
+The government advises that people who are more likely to have low levels of vitamin D consider taking a vitamin D supplement all year round.
 This includes people who:

 - cover their skin when outside

 - have dark skin, from African, African-Caribbean and South Asian backgrounds

 - do not spend regular time outdoors every day, such as people who are housebound or in a care home.

 You can buy vitamin D supplements from supermarkets, health food stores and pharmacies.
 If you are not sure what to buy, ask your GP or pharmacist for advice.